rvojcik/iredmail-cli/README.md

 #Currently supported features
 * Add domain
 * Add new mailbox
-* Searech in domains and mailbox
+* Search in domains and mailbox

 #TODO
 * Delete domain with all accounts